BOOKSFASHIONHOME DECOR

 • Owners must not allow a pet to make noise that is unreasonable.

 Most national parks allow properly trained and registered service dogs on back country trails, regardless of their pet policies.
-At some parks with very dangerous trails, such as the Precipice Loop at Acadia National Park, taking a service dog is not legally restricted, but you are strongly encouraged to avoid those trails with a dog.
-At ecologically sensitive parks where dogs are banned, such as Channel Islands National Park, you will need to present a clean bill of health for your service dog in order to visit.
+At some parks with very dangerous trails, such as the Precipice Loop at Acadia National Park, you can legally bring a service dog.
+However, I strongly encourage you to avoid those trails with a dog due to their danger.
+At ecologically sensitive parks, such as Channel Islands National Park, you must present a clean bill of health for your service dog in order to visit.

 What is the B.A.R.K.
 Ranger Program?

 Just like young visitors can become junior rangers and learn about responsibly enjoying the outdoors, some parks now have a B.A.R.K.
 (Bag your waste, Always wear a leash, Respect wildlife, Know where to go) program at ranger stations.
 While all parks encourage this behavior, some will offer your dog a badge or certificate for participation in a program!
-By participating, not only are you making sure you and your dog are totally prepared, you’re also creating good relationships with park staff.
+By participating, not only do you make sure you and your dog are totally prepared, you also create good relationships with park staff.

 The following parks offer a B.A.R.K.
 Ranger program: